A recent comment received following the class:

 Don’t I need a FOID card to buy ammo?
 We will have limited quantities of ammunition non-FOID holders may purchase from us on the day of training for use in the class, at roughly our replacement cost.
 9mm $

 Isn’t .22 rimfire ammunition cheaper?
 Yes, it is.
 However, you’ll get a LOT more out of this class shooting centerfire ammunition that’s FAR better suited to self-defense against anything bigger than a hamster or guinea pig.
 If, for medical reasons or disabilities (including hand strength, arthritis), you cannot handle or shoot a centerfire pistol, we do have some .22 caliber loaners available.
 And ammo at roughly $25 per 250 rounds.

 Pregnancy.
 We generally discourage shooting recreationally or in training during pregnancy, especially the last trimester.
 If you’re pregnant and dead set on taking this training (and everyone has varying reasons for doing this, and we’re not here to judge), we’ll probably detail an instructor to you and have you do a lot less shooting, using a rimfire pistol, and away from the rest of the other shooters to minimize your exposure to lead and noise.
 And we’ll require you to wash your hands after handling guns or shooting.

 Also, you’ll need to bring your own lunch.
-Sorry, there’s no free lunch in addition to the free class.
+Sorry, there’s no free lunch in addition to the almost-free class.

 GSL Defense Training’s Essential Carry (IL CCW 16-hour)